ChennadeBrown/Project1-558/README.md

 ```

 We will now covert the raw data into JSON format which will allow us to
-PARSE the data and output a data frame using the jsonlite package that
+PARSE the data and output a data frame using the jsonlite package.
-was previously installed.

 ``` r
 getCountryJs <- fromJSON(getCountryText, flatten = TRUE)